 Since studying Benedictine spirituality I’ve been led to become a Benedictine Oblate.
 Oblates are ordinary people who dedicate their lives to God like monks.
 But rather than taking vows and living secluded lives behind the wall of a monastery, Oblates make spiritual commitments that are lived outside the wall in our ordinary lives.
 Saint Benedict has written what he calls The 12 Steps of Humility in his monastic rule.
 In studying these rules I’ve discovered an amazing correlation to the traditional Twelve Steps of Recovery.

-2016 has seen the beginning of in a new season of recovery for me.
+2016 brought the beginning of a new season of recovery for me.
 Over the last few years God has been bringing contemplative spirituality to the forefront of my devotions and studies.
 In my own recovery practices these last few months I’m finding so many benefits to my contemplative path of recovery that I have completely redirected my focus for recovery completely.

-The new RHW site is a budding plant always growing and changing.
+The RHW site is a budding plant always growing and changing.
 The practices of contemplative spirituality will continue to evolve but the mission remains constant: “To share Christ’s love, hope and healing with women everywhere.”
 I’m looking forward to exploring and sharing the exciting new directions God is taking RHW.
-Over the year ahead I hope to launch our podcast, speaking engagements, women’s retreats, release my book(s) and much more.
+Over the years ahead I hope to relaunch the podcast, add speaking engagements and women’s retreats, release my book(s) and much more.

 You will find a variety of articles by navigating the category tabs just above the title.
 When you get a chance, please let me know what you think about what you find here.
 Also, I hope you will take a quick minute to sign up for the free weekly newsletter so you’ll never miss a blog post and can keep up with the latest RHW updates.
 Don’t forget to like the new Facebook page and follow on Twitter and Instagram for daily inspirations.